JuanDeAguero/Flow/README.md

     }

     // Forward pass for the network.
-    // Calls submodules previously defined and uses other operations that don't store parameters.
+    // Calls submodules and uses other operations that don't store parameters.
     NARRAY Forward( NARRAY arr ) override
     {
         NARRAY a1 = Flow::Unsqueeze( arr, 1 );